DJimmie/NLP-Training/README.md

-# Text-Parsing-Program
+# NLP Training

-My First Text Parsing Program
-This program is an introduction to the text parsing features of python.
+### Objective

+- Introduction to NLP.
 The beginning stages of working with NLP.
+- Specific projects are to be in subfolders